 Thanks for listening to Particle Accelerator, it’s an important piece and hasn’t been heard a great deal, mostly for logistical reasons.
 It’s certainly possible that I will work in some way with electric guitar again, I’ve certainly thought about it, and I still play.
 Particle Accelerator came about through circumstance—there were a lot of guitarist/composers at Mills College where I was studying at the time, and it was an obvious choice to form a group and write pieces.
 We ended up with five, and I ended writing Particle Accelerator.
 So hopefully circumstances will bring me back to electric guitar, soon.

 Much more than a passive medium, you address time as an active agent throughout Electroacoustic Works.
 Due to its multi-tracking technique, “Set of Four” engages with a layered verticality, creating a deep ambiance of immersion.
 In contrast, “Dulcimer Flight” is lean and horizontal, meandering across the horizon of a solo improvisation that requires an attentive stillness to perceive.
 The album’s iron-clad maverick, “Periodicity Piece”, could function as a clinical exercise in time-keeping: a systematic study of the effects of gradual changes accumulated over a sustained period.
 How has technology informed your perception of time?
-And how have your differing compositional processes influenced both your conceptual and experiential relationship with music?
+And how have your differing compositional processes influenced either your conceptual or experiential relationship with music?

 Well, music is certainly one of the “time arts,” so it’s hard not to be involved with time when composing music.
 But to answer your question, I don’t think technology is responsible for my particular focus on time, and time-keeping.
 Technology certainly makes it easier to measure and organize time, with a lot of precision, so in that way I suppose technology has at least helped me to focus on and manipulate time.
 But ultimately, I feel that my particular sense of time, whether expressed in the relative miniatures of Set of Four or the larger temporal canvas of Periodicity Piece #6 is something internal and deeply rooted.
 My general mode is slow, patient and contemplative.
 If anything, technology, in a broader context, seems more often to be compressing time, making things shorter and quicker, while in my work I am slowing things down, almost in protest of these tendencies of technology.
 Ultimately, I think my compositional processes all serve to slow the world down for me and help, in John Cage’s words (by way of Indian musician Gita Sarabhai), “sober and quiet the mind, thus making it susceptible to divine influences.”